Disrupting Education? Experimental Evidence on Technology-Aided Instruction in India

 Context of the evaluation

-Researchers partnered with Educational Initiatives to study the “Mindspark” program.
-Mindspark is a computer-assisted learning (CAL) software that provides students with personalized instruction.
-Mindspark uses a set of games, videos, and activities that pull from a database of over 45,000 questions to test students and provide explanations and feedback.
-A key feature of the Mindspark program is its ability to use data to identify the learning level of every student, deliver customized content targeted at this level, and dynamically adjust to the student’s progress.
-Mindspark can be delivered through desktop computers, laptops, and tablets, and it can be implemented online, in school classrooms, or in after-school programs.
+Developed by Educational Initiatives, Mindspark is a computer-assisted learning (CAL) software that provides students with personalized instruction.
+At the time of the study, it had been used by over 400,000 students, had a database of over 45,000 test questions, and administered over one million questions across its users every day.
+Mindspark is interactive and uses a set of games, videos, and activities based on an extensive body of high-quality instructional materials to continuously assess students while also providing thorough explanations and feedback.
+A key feature of the Mindspark platform is its ability to use data to identify the learning level of every student, deliver customized content targeted at this level, and dynamically adjust to the student’s progress.
+Mindspark can be delivered through computers, tablets, and smartphones; it can be used online or offline; and, it can be implemented in school classrooms, in after-school programs, or through self-guided study.

 Details of the intervention